infobip/infobip-calls-showcase/README.md

   }'
 ```
 #### Step 4
-Purchase your own DID number and set it up with `applicationId` from Step 3.
+Purchase your own DID number and set it up with `callsConfigurationId` from Step 3.
 You can set up your own number via our [public endpoint](https://www.infobip.com/docs/api/platform/numbers/my-numbers/number-management/create-voice-setup-on-number).

 In application logs you can find new entry when new call is received.
 There you can find `callId` of your inbound call.